catboy-catfish/Godot_DistanceMaterialLoader/README.md

 ## Limitations:

+- Doesn't seem to be able to deallocate 8K .dds textures from VRAM, resulting in a large memory leak in Performance.RENDER_VIDEO_MEM_USED.
+I've fixed this before but I have no clue how, now it's broken again.
+Not sure if this is an issue with the script or with Godot 4.3.dev6.
+To get around this I've changed the default MaximumLOD to 4K instead of 8K.

 - The materials aren't directly configurable as an export fields; instead the paths to them are exported as strings.
 Pasting all of them repeatedly is tedious, and it doesn't sync with name-changes/moves/deletions.
 Storing the materials in export fields would keep all of them loaded in memory at all times, defeating the purpose of this script.